 (Whatever your definition of maturity is,) if two consenting adults whether in a story or in reality want to have sex then that is their decision and based upon the emotions they are feeling.
 We simply don’t read for reality, otherwise how is dystopian the genre of the moment?
 No, it’s emotions we relate to, it’s emotions we read for, not topics.
 Not sex.
 Not reality.
 Not menstruation.

 If sex is at the crux of a YA story then by all means let the author, in a tasteful, un-erotica, character driven way, incorporate talk of sex into the story.
-Otherwise, no matter how unrealistic, leave sexually explicit scenes and talk to the romance/erotic/new age writers.
+Otherwise, no matter how unrealistic, leave sexually explicit scenes and talk to the romance/erotic/new adult writers.
 It’s not censorship.
 It’s good sense.
 Leave my beloved YA fiction alone!